chrabach/01.kickstarter-analysis/README.md

 [Exhibit 1: Parent Category Outcomes](other_resources/Parent_Category_Outcomes.png?raw=true "Parent Category Outcomes")

 Exhibit 1 charts all categories’ success rates.
 It illustrates that the ‘theatre’ category is the most prevalent Kickstarter category, followed distantly by ‘music’.
-Theatre success rates are relatively high, though not as high as that of music.
+Theatre success rates are relatively high, though not as high as those of music.